-Now the Windows servers were protected by EndPoint and received a clean bill of health.
+Now the Windows servers were protected by EndPoint

 The Linux servers all have iptables firewalls and SELinux in enforcing mode, and so generated a few false positives, but were generally clean.
 The worst was that a few web servers hadn't had the TraceEnable Off parameter added to their configuration.